terrytay/backend-architecture/README.md

 This project was created to be able to scaffold backend servers quickly.
 Clean architecture has been used extensively.
 Let me know in the issues if there are things which can be improved on.

+Special thanks to [Abhinav](https://www.linkedin.com/in/abhinav-kumar-53475978/) for the guidance and support.

 ## Getting started

 ---